-“Tangerine`s products and brands are enjoyed every day by consumers of all ages, gender, social background and origin.
-We embrace this richness and diversity and aim to have a workforce and talent pool that reflects the community and society.
+“Tangerine’s products and brands are enjoyed every day by consumers of all ages, gender, social background and origin.
+Tangerine embraces the richness of diversity and wants to have a workforce and talent pool, which reflects the community and the society.

 In line with legislation, we offer equal pay for the same roles, skills and levels of experience regardless of whether they are performed by men or women.

-We believe that our organisation will benefit from inclusiveness and diversity and that this will be a contributing factor to our ongoing and future success.”
+We believe that our organisation will benefit from inclusiveness and diversity and that this will be a contributing factor to our success.”

 – Anthony Francheterre, CEO